Crypto Treasury Board Reporting: What Directors Actually Need to See (2026)

 How vendor tools support board reporting

-Wag3s Ledger produces board-ready treasury reporting from reconciled, audit-trailed positions — separating idle, deployed, collateral, and reward flows, showing exposure against policy limits and yield with its risk basis, with event-driven exception surfacing.
+What the board concludes is the board's call; producing the report it concludes from is where Wag3s Ledger helps.
+It builds board-ready treasury reporting from reconciled, audit-trailed positions — separating idle, deployed, collateral and reward flows, showing exposure against policy limits and yield with its risk basis, and surfacing event-driven exceptions rather than waiting for the scheduled meeting.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading